Status LEDs and MD Button

 When the VM is executing your application the status LEDs are under the control of the pat. (pattern) object.
 Hence, your application can also use status LEDs for its own needs.

-Finally, these LEDs play yet another set of patterns in the firmware upgrade mode (see below).
+Finally, these LEDs play yet another set of patterns when the device is booted in the Monitor/Loader.

 The MD button